Cap-go/capgo/src/pages/blog/update-your-capacitor-apps-seamlessly-using-capacitor-updater.md

 ## Upload your first version

 Run the command to build your code and send it to Capgo with:
 `npx capgo upload -a YOURKEY -channel production`

-By default the version name will be the one in your package.json file.
+By default, the version name will be the one in your package.json file.

-Check in [Capgo](https://capgo.app/app) is the build is present.
+Check in [Capgo](https://capgo.app/app) if the build is present.

 You can even test it with my [mobile sandbox app](https://capgo.app/app_mobile).